lumeland/lume.land/docs/getting-started/page-formats.md

 </lume-code>

 This is an example of a page using Vento.
-Like markdown, it can contain a front matter to store the page data, that is used to render the Vento code.
-Note that it has the `layout` variable so the result of rendering this page will be passed to the layout in the `content` variable (along with the other variables `title` and `links`).
+Like markdown, it can contain front matter to store the page data, which is used to render the Vento code.
+Note that it has the `layout` variable, so the result of rendering this page will be passed to the layout in the `content` variable (along with the other variables `title` and `links`).

-## Create pages in JavaScript
+## Create pages with JavaScript

 JavaScript can be useful for complex pages requiring some logic before rendering.
 You have to create a file with the extension `.page.js`.
-The `.page` sub-extension is required to distinguish the JavaScript files to generate static pages from other JavaScript files destined to the executed in the browser.
+The `.page` sub-extension is required to distinguish JavaScript files that generate static pages from other JavaScript files destined to be run in the browser.

 The previous Vento example in JavaScript is: